BrianZhang2016/Brian-Individual/nweek2.md

 (Recommend Watch College Board 5.6 Video 2)

 ### Github Page Action
-1. Describe PII you have seen on project in CompSci Principles.
+1.Describe PII you have seen on project in CompSci Principles.

 I have seen PII in my current team project.
 For example, the contact us page.
 This page in our website contains information about my teammates emails as well as our sponsors email.

-2. What are your feelings about PII and your exposure?
+2.What are your feelings about PII and your exposure?

 I personally feel that having my PII exposed could cause me harm, like my IP address.
 Yet there are some information that I'm fine with sharing like my personal name.

-3. Describe good and bad passwords?
+3.Describe good and bad passwords?
 What is another step that is used to assist in authentication.

 A good password would contain uppercase and lowercase characters, numbers, symbols, and just a password that isn't easily guessed